arcus/education_modules/sql_intermediate/sql_intermediate.md

 <table id="dataTable9b" border="1"></table><br>

 <div class = "warning">
 While AlaSQL gives up and just gives you empty data for `race` in the example above, the SQL dialects you'll use in the real world will probably give you an error that is something like `Error: Column is invalid in the select list because it is not contained in either an aggregate function or the GROUP BY clause.`  Remember, when you're aggregating, you can **only** add things to your `SELECT` statement that are **guaranteed** to have **one and only one value** per group of rows.
-That means you can only use columns you used to group in a `GROUP BY` or functions that are aggregate functions, like `COUNT()`.
+That means (when using a `GROUP BY` in your query) you can only use items in your `SELECT` statement that are either: 1) columns that are also referenced in your `GROUP BY`, or 2) functions that are aggregate functions, like `COUNT()`.

 </div>